syncfusion-content/blazor-docs/blazor/menu-bar/menu-events.md

 # Events in Blazor Menu Bar Component

-In this section, we have provided the list of events of the menu component which will be triggered for appropriate menu actions.
+The Blazor Menu Bar component has a list of events that can be triggered for certain actions.

 The events should be provided to the menu using **MenuEvents** component.
 When using events of menu, **TValue** must be provided in the **MenuEvents** component.